kangqwer/zixinkang.github.io/_pages/about.md

 I'm a third year undergraduate student from [Huazhong University of Science and Technology](https://english.hust.edu.cn/).
 My research interest is bioinformatics, deep learning and AI4Science.

-I am very fortunate to be advised by [Prof. Ning](http://www.microbioinformatics.org/people_intro/ningkang.html) of Microbioinformatics group from Department of Bioinformatics and Systems Biology.
+I am very fortunate to be advised by [Prof. Ning](http://www.microbioinformatics.org/people_intro/ningkang.html) of Microbioinformatics group from [Department of Bioinformatics and Systems Biology, College of Life Science and Technology](https://life.hust.edu.cn/).

 [Email](29590kang@gmail.com)